oscar-bartman/oscar-bartman.github.io/_posts/2020-04-27-dependency-pass.md

 ## Class-based with Injection

 Our first contender hails from a lineage of OOP practices and injects its dependencies into class instantiations via the constructor.
-Classes are modeled with the use of TypeScripts `interface`.
+Classes are modeled with the use of TypeScript's `interface`.
 Our foo fighting example:

 ### Building it